Your school may accept credit cards — but watch out for extra fees.

-Checks are a mainstay — but can you pay with a credit card?
+It’s common to pay for college tuition with a check — but can you pay with a credit card?

 The answer: It depends on your school.
 Here’s what to look out for when considering paying with plastic.

-Can you pay for college with a credit card?
+Can you pay tuition with a credit card?

-Unfortunately, a good number of them will add a 2% to 3% surcharge for the convenience.
-While that doesn’t sound like much, it could hurt: On a $5,000 tuition bill, you could pay around $150 just in credit card fees.
+Unfortunately, many schools will add a 2% to 3% surcharge when you use a credit card for school tuition.
+While that doesn’t sound like much, it can hurt: On a $5,000 tuition bill, you could pay around $150 just in credit card fees.

 Why your college adds a credit card surcharge